Sign up to our Newsletter

 Consider Your Application

-For certain competitive legal fields that involve large law firms, like criminal law, corporate law, and patent law, employers will expect you to have graduated from a top-ranking law school, likely one of the T14, and be at the top of your class.
+For specific competitive legal fields involving large law firms, like criminal law, corporate law, and patent law, employers expect you to have graduated from a top-ranking law school, likely one of the T14, and be at the top of your class.

-If you do not have a competitive application to join one of these prestigious specialties, you should consider your other options.
+If you do not have a competitive application to join one of these prestigious specialties, consider your other options.

-While you should still try your best to get into your top choice, ensure you also have fallback options.
+While you should try your best to get into your top choice, ensure you also have fallback options.
+Additionally, education consultants from Juris Education can help you fine-tune your application narrative and explore alternative strategies to stand out.
 It's crucial to craft your application narrative to reflect your goals and match what potential employers are looking for in these specialties.

 FAQs: Choosing a Law Specialty